*

 What was a relatively stable way of doing things is now totally flip flopped.

-It seems that marketers are constantly keeping one eye on Google.
+SEO-savvy marketers are constantly keeping one eye on the Google algorithm.

 As the landscape continues to shift one thing is for certain, Google doesn’t like low quality material.

-What was once a mass strategy to publish and disseminate as many pages as possible is now a systematic approach to index and push high quality material.
+Google now uses a systematic approach to index and push only high quality material.

-It became blatantly apparent for search engine marketers after the Mayday update, how non-unique content is punished within their algorithms.
+In 2026 it became blatantly apparent for search marketers: non-unique content gets demoted by their algorithms.

 Many people started to proclaim, “SEO is dead as usually in such cases.

-Truth is, SEO isn’t dead, it is just fragmenting as search engines find better ways to index and understand content.
+It is just more difficult as search engines find better ways to index and understand content.

 Here are a few of my favorite takes on our current search engine landscape: